 - Every research project consists of several key stages: drawing up a timetable, reviewing literature, drawing up a research plan, carrying out experiments/collecting data, data analysis, writing the report and presenting orally. - Group meetings and other research group activities are part of the research project. - The final report should be written in English containing a summary specifically aimed at informing the general audience about the content of the project (plain language summary: ~500-word summary for an audience that understands Biology at high schoollevel).
 A Dutch report is allowed by exception for research projects conducted in companies or government organizations that require a Dutch report.
 In this case, an English summary must be provided.
-No more than on ereport in Dutch is allowed during the Master's degree programme. - The final presentation should take place at the research group of the examiner (and, if applicable, also at the hostinstitute).
+No more than one report in Dutch is allowed during the Master's degree programme. - The final presentation should take place at the research group of the examiner (and, if applicable, also at the hostinstitute). - The GSLS has Generative AI guidelines in place to help students and supervisors navigate the use of these tools responsibly and effectively.
+Please also refer to the GSLS GenAI Research Project Guidelines for Master's students and supervisors.
+Students should always discuss first with you as supervisor before using Generative AI in their project.